All Episodes

 Bottom line is something terrible is happening over there.

-I think you might start with what the standard way that organs are procured and transplanted in most countries around the world.
+I think you might start with what is the standard way that organs are procured and transplanted in most countries around the world.

-And that is from voluntary donors to recipients based on medical need and kind of states around the world create a system that facilitates this altruistic uh transfer, where there is uh you know a tragedy that has resulted in um most typically brain death, as is in the case of vital organs.
+And kind of states around the world create a system that facilitates this altruistic transfer, where there is a tragedy that has resulted in most typically brain death.

-The individual is brain dead, declared so in hospital, and then there is a an organization that facilitates you know, gains permission if they weren't already a donor, and then that's the kind of transplantation that we're mostly familiar with.
+The individual is brain dead, declared so in hospital, and then there is an organization that facilitates, you know, gains permission if they weren't already a donor.

 Almost the sole source of organs were prisoners of one kind or another.